interactionresearchstudio/NaturewatchCameraServer/README.md

 	http://192.168.50.1.local/

-If you device has Bonjour installed, you can also use:
+If your device has Bonjour installed, you can also use:

 	http://naturewatchcamera.local/